Frederick Peake: Military career

 During the summers of 1921 and 1923, Peake organised the 150-man Reserve Mobile Force, which formed the nucleus of the Arab Legion.
 This force was made up of Arabs, Kurds, Turks, Chechens and Circassians, armed with German rifles.
 Due to increasing regional skirmishes, the Reserve Mobile Force was increased in strength to 750 officers and men.
 This reorganised force thwarted Wahhabi raids in 1922 and the Adwan Rebellion in 1923.
 Peake became a major general in the army of the Emirate of Transjordan.

 Private life

 In 1937, Peake married Elspeth MacLean Ritchie, younger daughter of Norman Ritchie, of St Boswells, and they had one daughter.
 In 1939, he retired and was succeeded by John Bagot Glubb.
 To the Jordanians he became known as "Peake Pasha".

 In retirement, Peake settled at Hawkslee, St Boswells, Roxburghshire, his wife's home village.
 She died in 1967.
 His daughter, Julia Grace Peake, was born in 1941.
-She married firstly David Renwick Grant, and secondly the late Sir Hugh Arbuthnot, 7th Baronet.
+She married firstly David Renwick Grant, and secondly Sir Hugh Arbuthnot, 7th Baronet.